Monster World IV

 A staggering three-quarters of the title screen music goes unused, but can be heard in the Sound Test.

-The English digital releases consisted of a regular modified version of the Japanese Mega Drive ROM, embedded in an emulator.
+The game made its official English debut on the Wii Virtual Console in 2012.
 This ROM has a text string under the header data (at 0x1C0), hinting (along with ESRB and PEGI ratings from the same period) that it was ready for release at least a year earlier.

 Multi Languege editon Ver.2011/07/25